rystsov/mongodb-transaction-example/README.md

 ### Data model

 One of the features that differs MongoDB from the other NoSQL solutions is compare-and-set.
-This is exectly what we need to add ACID transactions to MongoDB.
+This is exectly what we need to add transactions to MongoDB.
 If you are using another NoSQL solution that supports CAS (like HBase, Project Voldemort or ZooKeeper) you can use this approach too.

 > **How can I use CAS**